WICG/media-feeds/explainer.md

 3. `genre` - the genre of the content

 4. `identifier` - the identifiers of the content in third party systems

-5. `publication` - if the TV episode is live this contains metadata about the broadcast (only for VideoObject and Movie)

 WatchActions should be present in the `potentialAction` property and have the following requirements: